Palakgarg155/Agentic-RAG-Implementation/README.md

 # **Agentic-RAG Implementation (Q/A-Based System)**

-Watch the video provided to see the results of several tests performed on the web app! https://youtu.be/Bs9V6aq1raE
+Watch the video provided to see the results of several tests performed on its web app! https://youtu.be/Bs9V6aq1raE

 [![Watch the video](tests_video_thumbnail.png)](https://youtu.be/Bs9V6aq1raE)